 Series: The Seers Trilogy, Book 3

-Be sure to check out my review for the previous books here.
+Be sure to check out my review of the previous books here.

 About the Book: